ncl427/ML-based-Anomaly-Detection/README.md

 ### Flow Stream Collector
 Contains the implementation of the opensource sFlow collector **goflow2**  <https://github.com/netsampler/goflow2>
 this collector is used to get sFlow packets from the configured switches.
+There are binary files available for download.

 Also **apache kafka** is deployed in this system

 Once kafka is running in the system it is necessary to create a topic for keeping the sflow traffic send by the collector.

-`code(pene)`
+`bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic flows`
+You can replace localhost with an specific ip of your server IF needed.
+Do not change the port.

+Then, we start the sflow collector with this command `goflow2 -transport=kafka -transport.kafka.brokers=localhost:9092 -transport.kafka.topic=flows`

+We use JSON formating in our Spark application so, DO NOT activate the option of using protobuf.
+Allso, You can replace localhost with an specific ip of your server IF needed.

 ### SmartStack